Our next courses for English speaking clients

 • Fresh samples of truffles for future reference (carefully sealed and labeled)

-• Dissection knife, microscopy tweezers and all lab equipment required for truffle and mycorrhiza microscopy
+• Dissection knife, microscopy tweezers and all lab equipment required for truffle microscopy

 • Basic set of chemicals used in truffle microscopy (carefully sealed and labeled and in small quantities)